 She was in the trauma section, but she didn’t have surgery until that night because she wasn’t as bad off as other patients, which I suppose is positive news.
 She had a “temporary” tracheotomy; I do not know what that is.
 She’s breathing well.

 I called a nurse early Tuesday morning, who said Leslie looked remarkably well.
 The swelling has largely subsided.

-She had some plastic surgery on her face Wednesday night, which went well.
+She had some plastic surgery on her face Wednesday night, which went well, as shown on My Botox LA Med Spa`s website.
 I’m mentioning all this, despite hating to write extemporaneously about fluid situations, because Rebecca had posted requests for prayers for her mother on Instagram and Facebook, and one of Leslie’s friends IMed me on FB:

 “Is [Leslie] going to be OK?
 We had no idea last I heard she was on a cruise with her daughter.”
 And that is true.
 From Rebecca’s newsletter from a little over a week ago re: touring on two weeks of cruises with Dave Koz and his band:

 “It was an incredible experience!
 From Copenhagen, we cruised to Stockholm, Sweden; then to Tallin, Estonia; St. Petersburg, Russia; and finally to Helsinki, Finland before heading back to Copenhagen.
 And this year, my mom was able to join me!

 “We had a great time, shared some amazing moments together, and she became a bit of a celebrity on the boat, both for singing in the ‘So You Think You Can Jam’ talent contest and for an impromptu jam with the legend himself, Larry Graham, where she and I got to sing together while Larry Graham thumped his bass!
 It made Larry emotional, as it reminded him of performing with his mom when he was growing up.”